UW Student Orgs

-This is my 7-day design exercise for applying to a User Experience Design Intern role.
+This is my 7-day design exercise in Jan 2019 for applying to a User Experience Design Intern role.

 The Design Problem